nwHacks2023-smart-food/smart-foods/README.md

 # Project Description
 SmartFoods is a web app that enables users to create a smart shopping list that compares the selected food's nutrients to the recommended nutrient values in a healthy diet.
 Users can add their sex and days they are planning for to tailor their response.
-Finally, users are shown their shopping cart with corresponding links to Amazon or Save on Foods to purchase the items online.
+Finally, users are shown a list with the cheapest prices for the selected items and links to order them online.

 ## Demo
 ![image](images/demo-img-0.png)